atch2203/blog/src/content/blog/ledsticks.md

 </video>
 <div align="center" style="color:#888888"><em>Shoutout to Bryant "big dawg" Lam</em></div>
 However, I have an issue: Sundia's LED stick attachments are way to easy to break (especially if you hit the ground with them)
 ![alt text](@assets/images/writeups/ledsticks/brokenattachment.jpg)
+Since I wanted to do integrals with them (since I'm not good at vertax), I took it upon myself to make my own.

+And thus began the quest for the unbreakable LED sticks...

 ## finished with the attachments
 clear TPU